halvors/FC2MPPatcher/README.md

 # FC2MPPatcher
 An utility for patching your Far Cry 2 installation to support multiplayer agian.
-Currently fixes Unranked online multiplayer, LAN multiplayer (also over various VPN services).
+Currently fixes Ranked (see install instructions) and Unranked online multiplayer, LAN multiplayer (also over various VPN services).

 This resolves for Game and dedicated server:
  * Binding to the wrong network interface, resolving issues with unranked online multiplayer.